svdoever/svdoever.github.io/src/pages/Sitecore_Demo_Portal_headless_development.md

 title: Sitecore Demo Portal - 10.3+ SXA headless development
 published: true
 date: 2024-02-28
-spoiler: In this post, I will take you through the steps to use Sitecore XM version 10.3, running as an instance on the Sitecore Demo Portal, as a headless CMS, and explain how to build a front-end application that uses the content of the Sitecore XM instance.
+spoiler: In this post, I will take you through the steps to use Sitecore XM version 10.3 running as an instance on the Sitecore Demo Portal, as a headless CMS.
+I will show the required configurations to build a front-end application that uses the content of the Sitecore XM instance and works with the Experience Editor.
 description: Use Sitecore Demo Portal to showcase headless development against Sitecore XM 10.3+
 image: https://i.ibb.co/31K5nnn/Headless-CMS-vs-traditional-CMS.jpg
 tags: Sitecore Demo Portal, Sitecore XM, Sitecore Experience Edge, headless CMS, JSS, Next.js, Vercel